xuy123456/fcgnn/README.md

                                                  min_matches=10)
 ```

-We provide a script to show how to use FC-GNN with SIFT matcher:
+We provide a script to show how to use FC-GNN with SIFT + MNN matcher:

 ```python
 import cv2